The Friends of the Armitt

 The Committee will collect Personal Data from each Member on joining the Friends (or retain Personal Data from existing Members) to be used for the purposes set out below.
 Personal Data shall be held by the Friends only on the terms of this Policy.
 Any Member may, in writing (including by electronic means), require that the Committee shall no longer hold that Member’s Personal Data.
 Such requirement shall mean that the Member shall immediately no longer be a Member, and there will be no refund of any part of the Member’s subscription to the Friends.

 The Committee has considered the purpose for which Personal Data is held and has concluded that it is in the legitimate interests of the Friends to hold and retain such Personal Data on the terms of this policy.
-Furthermore the Committee has concluded that these are legitimate interests as permitted by law.

 5. Purposes for which Personal Data is held by the Friends:

 Personal Data is held by the Friends so that:

 • Members may be informed of news, events or activities associated with or promoted by the Friends or by the Armitt Trust;